- Fee assured

 - Verified this account

-Professor Martin Birchall is the leading academic Otolaryngologists in the world as measured by the impact of his papers.
-A specialist in disorders of voice, swallowing and breathing, he has pioneered the use stem cells and tissue engineering in surgery.
-Clinically, he has a particular interest in voice (especially vocal cord paralysis or palsy), swallowing (especially pharyngeal pouches), airway disorders such as stenosis, cough and neck lumps.
-He is part of multidisciplinary voice and airway teams and established with Mr Guri Sandhu, Mr Khalid Ghuffoor and respiratory, thoracic surgery, anaesthetic and other colleagues a national referral team for complex airway disorders.
+Professor Martin Birchall is one of the leading academic otolaryngologists in the world as measured by the impact of his research and papers.
+He has a particular interest in voice (especially vocal cord paralysis or palsy), swallowing (especially pharyngeal pouches), airway disorders such as stenosis, chronic cough and neck lumps.
+He is part of multidisciplinary voice and airway teams and established with laryngology, respiratory, thoracic surgery, anaesthetic and other colleagues a national referral team for complex airway disorders.
 Professor Birchall works closely with highly specialised, leading voice and swallowing therapists to obtain the best possible patient outcomes.

-In 2008, he co-led the team which performed the world’s first stem cell based organ transplant, and with Professor Elliott at Great Ormond St, co-led the team which performed the same feat in a child in 2010.
+In 2008, he co-led the team which performed the world’s first stem cell based organ transplant in an adult, and with Professor Martin Elliott at Great Ormond Street Hospital, co-led the team which performed the same feat in a child in 2010.
 Publications include those in the Lancet, Nature and the BMJ.